 Self-motivation and discipline are probably the two most critical determinants of anyone’s success in whatever field you care to mention.

-It is frequently said if you want to actually sell your self-published book then you have to spend more time marketing it than you have to spend on writing it.
+It is frequently said that if you want to actually sell your self-published book then you have to spend more time marketing it than you have to spend on writing it.
+And that has certainly been my experience.
 It’s pointless producing it if no one gets to see it.
-But the amount of time and energy this all involves cannot be underestimated.
+The amount of time and energy this all involves cannot be underestimated.

 Some people think buying a Porsche will automatically turn them into a race winner, or buying a Toyota will instantly transform them into a great off-road driver.
 I’ve tried buying fancy cooking gear in the hope that our kitchen would turn into a restaurant, but it hasn’t happened yet.

 For some reason even more people think buying a Nikon or Canon will automatically produce award-winning photographs.

 I use a variety of cameras with standard lenses.
 The brands of equipment used make relatively little difference.
 Any gear produced by the most well known manufacturers will be of reasonable quality and will have a drawback or two of some sort.

 You tend to get what you pay for, but it is easy to pay for more than you actually need and end up with equipment that is unnecessarily complicated.